Clinician Educator Track

 Summary of Educational Experiences by Training Year:

-• The PGY-I in the combined IM-PM residency program will have a similar schedule as PGY-I residents in the categorical program plus 4 weeks of elective rotations in preventive medicine.
-In addition, this resident will participate in Preventive Medicine seminars weekly during ambulatory blocks and elective rotations.
+• The PGY-I in the combined IM-PM residency program will have a similar schedule as PGY-I residents in the categorical program (6+2 blocks) plus 8 weeks of preventive medicine (2 blocks of 4 weeks each).
+In addition, this resident will participate in Preventive Medicine seminars weekly during ambulatory blocks, Preventive Medicine and elective rotations.

-• We have partnered with ObGyn and with community organizations to ensure elective rotations and comunity projects that allow work in maternal morbidity and mortality.
+We have partnered with ObGyn and with community organizations to ensure elective rotations and community projects that allow work in maternal morbidity and mortality.

 Current Residents

-Madison, Fraser MD Radhika Malhotra, MD Aashka Parikh, MD
+Radhika Malhotra, MD Aashka Parikh, MD Grace Chilaka, MBBS Annika Nungra, DO

 Radhika Malhotra, MD